 Stockholders may vote at the Annual Meeting in person or by proxy.
 Execution of a proxy will not in any way affect a stockholder's right to attend the Annual Meeting and vote in person.
 Any stockholder giving a proxy has the right to revoke it by written notice to the Secretary of the Company at any time before it is exercised, by executing a proxy with a later date, or by attending and voting at the Annual Meeting.
 All properly executed proxies that are returned in time to be counted at the Annual Meeting will be voted as stated herewith in "Voting Procedures."
 Any stockholder giving a proxy has the right to withhold authority to vote for any individual nominee to the Board of Directors by striking through that nominee's name on the proxy.
-In addition to the election of directors, the stockholders will consider and vote upon proposals approving the selection of the Company's independent auditors, amending the Company's Amended and Restated 1998 Stock Incentive Plan, as amended (the "1998 Plan"), to increase the number of shares of Common Stock available for issuance under the 1998 Plan by 3 million shares, amending the Company from 80 million to 180 million, and to transact such other business as may properly come before the meeting and any adjournments or postponements thereof.
+In addition to the election of directors, the stockholders will consider and vote upon proposals approving the selection of the Company's independent auditors, amending the Company's Amended and Restated 1998 Stock Incentive Plan, as amended (the "1998 Plan"), to increase the number of shares of Common Stock available for issuance under the 1998 Plan by 3 million shares, amending the Company's Restated Certificate of Incorporation, as amended, to increase the number of authorized shares of Common Stock available for issuance by the Company from 80 million to 180 million, and to transact such other business as may properly come before the meeting and any adjournments or postponements thereof.
 Where a choice has been specified on the proxy with respect to the foregoing matters, the shares represented by the proxy will be voted in accordance with the specifications.
-If no specification is indicated, the shares represented by the proxy will be voted in accordance with the specifications.
+If no specification is indicated, the shares represented by the proxy will be voted FOR a respective matter.